jkrauth/shg_frog/README.md

     * the pymba package [https://github.com/morefigs/pymba]
       (connection to the ALLIED VISION CCD camera via Ethernet)
     * pyYAML
-* execute
-    * frog.py to call the main() function and start the software.
+* run `python Examples/start_gui.py` to start the software, the option `python Examples/start_gui.py test` uses virtual devices.
 * calibration
-    * The calibration of the camera is done via the config.yml file in the config folder, where the according numbers have to be set.
+    * The calibration of the camera is done via the config.yml file in the Examples/config folder, where the according numbers have to be set.